 Designed primarily for graphics with emphasis on implementation simplicity and debug performance.
 Provides vector and matrix operations, complex numbers, quaternions and their dual counterparts.
 Intuitive transformation APIs in both 2D and 3D.

 - Strong types and literals for entering radians, degrees and half-floats

 - Hex color literals, sRGB, HSV and XYZ colorspace support

 - Distance and intersection calculation, matrix decomposition algorithms

 While you can stay with just the core Magnum library, there are additional opt-in libraries and tools providing features that can make development of your application easier.
-APIs for asset management, mesh and texture tools, debugging and prototyping utilities, command-line utilities and much more.
+OpenGL and Vulkan wrapper layer, APIs for asset management, mesh, texture and shader tools, debugging and prototyping utilities, command-line utilities and much more.

 The libraries are extensible via plugins for asset loading and conversion or, for example, text rendering.
 Magnum provides a rich set of plugins for loading common image and scene formats, audio formats and image format conversion.
 It’s also possible to integrate math library of your choice for seamless use with core Magnum APIs.